Increased Data Usage = Increased Risk

 The never-ending fight to keep data safe can feel like an arms race against hackers.
 A new security patch is created, and then new Malware is created to exploit it.
 There is no easy answer to solve this battle, but implementing the procedures highlighted in this post will greatly reduce the potential for data breaches.
 Data security ultimately falls on the shoulders of individual employees, and it is up to all of us to be educated and proactive in the fight for privacy.

 Questions about where to start?
 Sign up for a data strategy session, and one of our analytics experts will consult with your company about your data and analytics strategies and processes.

 Jackson is a Senior Consultantbased in Asheville, North Carolina.
 He specializes in a variety of BI tools and takes pride in overcoming business challenges to build analytics solutions and relationships that last.
 He has recently worked on projects for Pharmaceutical and HR Management companies.
-In Jackson’s spare time he enjoys exploring the wonders of nature, and always the company of good food, music, and people.
+In Jackson’s spare time, he enjoys exploring the wonders of nature, good food, music, and the company of good people.